mantidproject/mantid/docs/source/release/v6.5.0/muon.rst

 Bugfixes
 ############
-- Fixed a bug in Model Analysis where string logs were not being displayed correctly.
+- Fixed a bug in :ref:`Model Analysis <feature_flag_options>` where string logs were not being displayed correctly.

 ALC